10 things you might not know about Papua New Guinea

 3. Many communities are still structured in traditional wantok systems

-With 87% of the population living in rural areas that are often isolated by treacherous terrain and poor transport options, many communities still function through wantok (meaning ‘one talk’, or those with a shared language) systems, with their own customary laws, systems and practises that are partially recognised by the country’s constitution.
+With almost 87% of the population living in rural areas that are often isolated by treacherous terrain and poor transport options, many communities still function through wantok systems (meaning ‘one talk’, or those with a shared language), with their own customary laws, systems and practises that are partially recognised by the country’s constitution.
 The wantok system plays an important role in society – after the family, they are the most important social support structure.
 Wantok members hold primary allegiance to each other, and act to support those in their communities who cannot support themselves.
 On the flip side, customary law is often prejudiced against women, and most elected community leaders are older men.

 4. Sorcery-related violence is still happening